Marie de’ Medici, Queen of France

 By 1617, Marie’s policies had become greatly unpopular with the people of France.
 Her son – now three years into his majority – finally stepped in and asserted his position as King.
 He ordered that Concini be assassinated.
 Concini’s wife Leonora Dori Galigai, Marie’s long-time confidante, was accused of bewitching Marie and executed.
 Richelieu was dismissed from his position and exiled to Avignon.
 Queen Marie was also sent into exile at the Château de Blois in the Loire Valley.

 Independently wealthy, Marie used her fortune to finance numerous projects in France.
-One of the most prominent of these was the Palais du Luxembourg in Paris.
+One of the most prominent was the Palais du Luxembourg in Paris.
 In 1612, Marie purchased what was then called the Hôtel de Luxembourg and its large grounds, and commissioned a much larger palace, modeled after the Palazzo Pitti in Florence, where she was born.
 Often referred to as Palais Médicis, the new Palais du Luxembourg became her primary residence during her regency.
 Today, it is the home of the French Senate.
 The original building became known as the Petit Luxembourg and now serves as the residence of the President of the French Senate.
-Marie also commissioned famed painter Peter Paul Rubens to create a series of paintings that would adorn the new Palais du Luxembourg.
-These 24 paintings became known as the Marie de’ Medici Cycle, and now hang in The Louvre.
+Marie commissioned famed painter Peter Paul Rubens to create a series of paintings that would adorn the new Palais du Luxembourg.
+These 24 paintings became known as the Marie de’ Medici Cycle, and now hang in The Louvre in Paris, France

 Queen Marie, painted by Rubens, 1622. source: Wikipedia